-- Current unencumbered LPN license or proof of application for Florida license, if holding an out-of-state LPN license. - Current CPR (Basic Life Support for Healthcare Providers) certificate that will not expire until completion of program. - 7.
-Current IV Therapy certificate. - 8.
-Human Anatomy and Physiology I and II and Microbiology must have been taken within seven years of admission to the program.
+- Current unencumbered LPN or Paramedic license.
+Proof of application for Florida LPN license may be accepted if holding an out-of-state LPN license. - Current CPR (Basic Life Support for Healthcare Providers) certificate that will not expire until completion of program. - 7.
+Current IV Therapy certificate for LPN applicants.

+- Human Anatomy and Physiology I and II and Microbiology must have been taken within seven years of admission to the program.
 All science courses must have a lab. - 9.
 All required developmental courses must be completed prior to application to the nursing programs.